WHAT WE DO:

 Dr. Eva Vaylann, Ph.D

 holds a PH.D. in biochemistry and molecular biology.
 Originally, she worked in the field of metabolomics and protein research.
-Today, she focuses on the implementation of international standards for diagnostic laboratories and tropical health professionals in Malawi.
+She focuses on the implementation of international standards for diagnostic laboratories and the establishment of a decentralized bloodbank for Malawi.

 MEET OUR TEAM:

 heads the community training in Kenya and is the founder of the organization Transforming Compassion Network.
 For his work he received the "Inspiring people" award by Tearfund in 2013.

 trained in Primary Health Care, he is now a passionate and experienced trainer in community work in Kenya and beyond.